Day 1 - Depart U.S. / Fly overnight to Munich

 rich Bavarian tableau.
 Today, Meersburg is one of the most visited sites in

 Dinner is on your own tonight.
+Your leaders will have recommendations for many of the local restaurants.

 Day 7 - The flower island of Mainau / Reichenau Island / Constance